 - “You can’t bill for documentation.”

 Want more details on each bullet?
-Check out the above-cited guide (and this blog post).
+Check out the above-cited guide.

 Shore up your processes—starting with the front office.

 What happens in the front office is just as important as what happens in the back office.
 Why?
 Because appropriate and successful billing starts the moment a patient walks into your practice—and doesn’t end until the patient is finished with treatment (and submits final payment).
 Your staff needs to work together to ensure a seamless billing process.
 When it comes to billing, the devil’s in the details—and there are a lot of them.
 Taking the time to focus on the small stuff can mean the difference between a clean claim and a denial.
 Here are a few things to keep in mind: